marriola/Transmute/README.md

 In the simplest case, one phoneme out of a set can be matched using only its identifier:

     C → ∅ / _#                         ; Match any consonant and delete it

+If you need to use two identifiers in a row in a rule, you can separate them with spaces, as in `C C`.

 #### Intersection of sets and features